squarism/squarism.github.io/src/content/posts/2021/scenario-practice.md

 excerpt: "How do I get production experience if no one lets me do production?"
 ---

+> _Update after 5 years ..._ <br />
+> There are now two interactive features related to this post that you can play with instead of setting up these "scenarios" yourself
+> 1. [Downtime](/features/downtime) is about load balancers and upgrades
+> 2. [Database Migration](/features/database-migration) is about changing a schema
+>
+> There are many topics mentioned in this post and really it's about setting up a lab and learning.
+But, actually doing this and getting started I think is very difficult.
+So, I hope to have more features that are like learning pieces.

 One of the hardest questions I've been asked is "how do I get production experience?".
 Someone was looking for a job and they were seeing job requirements about production and operations.
 They didn't have any.
 The landscape has changed quite a bit since I was a sysadmin but the Catch-22 is the same.
 The Catch-22 being: you can't get ops experience without an ops job and you can't get an ops job without ops experience.
 But I think the chicken-egg cycle can be broken.
 Let me explain what _Scenario Practice_ is and offer some scenarios to practice.

 <!-- more -->